 If you do not believe that your water company is following the licence conditions, you can look to make a complaint.
 See the Making a complaint section below.

 Making a complaint

-If you have a complaint about your water company, you should speak or write to your water company first.
+If you have a complaint about your water company, you should write or email your water company explaining the problem and what action you would like them to take.
 The address is on your bill.
-CCWater has a list of contact details on its website www.ccw.org.uk.
+CCW has a list of contact details on its website www.ccw.org.uk.

 Department for Work and Pensions on GOV.UK www.gov.uk

-The Consumer Council for Water (CCWater) Phone: 0300 034 2222 (England) or 0300 034 3333 (Wales) Email: firstname.lastname@example.org www.ccwater.org.uk
+The Consumer Council for Water (CCW) Phone: 0300 034 2222 (England) or 0300 034 3333 (Wales) Email: firstname.lastname@example.org www.ccw.org.uk